AndreasHeintze/react-todo/README.md

 [You can try this React-Todo app on Vercel](https://react-todo-gilt-kappa.vercel.app/)

+**Note!
+This is WIP (Work In Progress) and will be extended much more so I can have something to show.
+The first small steps towards my Portfolio.**

+**I am looking for a new interesting job.**

+**You can contact me at andreas@heintze.se, I am open for suggestions.**

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: